 The Role of PRSP Writing Teams.
 Even engendered participatory processes did not result in engendered PRSPs because there has usually been a disconnect between participatory processes and writing teams.
 In most cases, PRSP writers have scarcely integrated participatory inputs into PRSPs.
-This reflects their lack of commitment to reflect citizen's inputs and mainstream gender into the PRSP.
+This probably reflects their lack of understanding of the importance of reflecting citizen's inputs and mainstreaming gender into the PRSP.

 PRSP writers have consisted mainly of government finance and economics ministry staff.
 Often these staff include men who are insensitive to gender issues.
 In a few countries external consultants have played key PRSP writing roles.
-In former socialist countries there tends to be a misperception that gender equality exists because there are gender-equal laws.
-Also there is a misperception that gender refers only to women.
+Sometimes the same external consultants draft the PRSPs in more than one country.
+Former socialist country PRSP writers tend to assume that gender equality exists because there are gender-equal laws.
+Also there is a widespread misperception that gender refers only to women.

-While writing teams need to be more respective of citizen's participatory inputs and more gendersensitive, gender advocates also need to identify and promote gender mainstreaming into key PRSP entry points such as writing teams.
+While writing teams need to be more respective of citizen's participatory inputs and more gendersensitive, gender advocates also need to promote gender mainstreaming into key PRSP entry points such as grassroots participatory and writing processes.
+They also need to ensure the former feeds into the latter.

 Lack of Gender Mainstreaming Skills.
-A number of interviewees stated they think gender mainstreaming is a "mysterious" process and they need to learn gender mainstreaming techniques.
+A number of PRSP stakeholders interviewed stated they think gender mainstreaming is a "mysterious" process and they need to learn gender mainstreaming techniques.
 Similarly, interviewees said they find gender discussions tend to be conceptual rather than practical.
+Clearly, there is need to demystify gender mainstreaming through information campaigns about their social and economic gains and straightforward implementation techniques.